 Whilst we can’t promise you’ll never visit a bike shop again, we can say that the course will equip you to tackle most jobs by giving you the confidence and skills to do so.
 And to make the job easier, we also sell the full range of Park Tools.

-The next Advanced course takes place on July the 20th and 27th, followed by October the 12th and 19th.
+The next Advanced course takes place on October the 12th and 19th.

 To book a place, please fill in the form below.